-Jack led him round and round the walls of the castle, that the company might see the monster; and to finish the work, Jack ran over the drawbridge, the Giant going after Draggeth him from the Moat,

-46 him with his club: but when the Giant came to the middle, where the bridge had been cut on both sides, the great weight of his body made it break, and he tumbled into the water, where he rolled about like a large whale.
-Jack now stood by the side of the moat, and laughed and jeered at him, saying, "I think you told me you would grind my bones to powder; when will you begin?"
-The Giant foamed horridly at the mouth with fury, and plunged from side to side of the moat; but he could not get out to have revenge on his little foe.
-At last Jack ordered a cart-rope to be brought to him; he then and sendeth his Head to Court.
-49 drew it over his great head, and by the help of a team of horses, dragged him to the edge of the moat, where he cut off the monster's head; and before he either ate or drank, he sent it to the court of King Arthur.
+Jack led him round and round the walls of the castle, that the company might see the monster; and to finish the work, Jack ran over the drawbridge, the Giant going after him with his club: but when the Giant came to the middle, where the bridge had been cut on both sides, the great weight of his body made it break, and he tumbled into the water, where he rolled about like a large whale.
+Jack now stood by the side of the moat, and laughed and jeered at him, saying, drew it over his great head, and by the help of a team of horses, dragged him to the edge of the moat, where he cut off the monster's head; and before he either ate or drank, he sent it to the court of King Arthur.
 He then went back to the table with the company, and the rest of the day was spent in mirth and good cheer.